hpcugent/vsc_user_docs/mkdocs/docs/HPC/getting_started.md

     You can also still use the web portal (see [shell access on web portal](web_portal.md#shell-access))

 {%- else %}
-{%- if OS == windows %} it's recommended to use the web portal.
+{%- if OS == windows %} it is recommended to use the web portal.
-{%- else %} it should be easy to make use of the `ssh` command in a terminal, but the web portal will work too: {%- endif %}
+{%- else %} it should be easy to make use of the `ssh` command in a terminal, but the web portal will work too. {%- endif %}

-This platform offers a convenient way to upload files and gain shell access to the {{hpcinfra}} from a standard web browser (no software installation or configuration required).
+The [web portal](web_portal.md) offers a convenient way to upload files and gain shell access to the {{hpcinfra}} from a standard web browser (no software installation or configuration required).

 See [shell access](web_portal.md#shell-access) when using the web portal, or [connection to the {{hpcinfra}}](connecting.md#first-time-connection-to-the-hpc-infrastructure) when using a terminal.